 What is a training contract?

 At the beginning of an apprenticeship or traineeship, the employer and an apprentice or trainee enter into a training contract, which outlines each party's responsibilities.

 For more information about responsibilities and entitlements under a training contract, see:

 After employing an apprentice or trainee, the employer has 14 days to contact an Apprenticeship Network provider to initiate the signing and registration of the training contract.
 The Apprenticeship Network provider will contact us to register the training contract.

 Apprenticeship Network providers are funded by the Australian Government.
 They give advice and support services to employers, apprentices and trainees throughout the apprenticeship lifecycle, from pre-commencement to completion.

 To contact an Apprenticeship Network provider, see:

-For information about the Victorian Department of Education and Training's role in vocational education and training, see:
+For information about the Victorian Department of Education's role in vocational education and training, see:

 To learn about the Victorian Government's approach to the state's training and TAFE system, see: